ku-sldg/plih/_simple/1-Arithmetic-Expressions.md

 Because `return = Just`, `eval (Num 3)` returns `(Just (Num 3))`

-We now have an interpreter for literal numbers, but nothing more.
+We now have an evaluator for literal numbers, but nothing more.

 The next constructor, `Plus` represents a more interesting case.
-We have a rule named $PlusE$ that defines interpretation of `t1+t2`:
+We have a rule named $PlusE$ that defines evaluation of `t1+t2`:

 $$\frac{\eval t_1 = v_1,\; \eval t_2 = v_2}{\eval t_1 + t_2 = v_1+v_2}\; [PlusE]$$